nerves-project/nerves/docs/Customizing Systems.md

 After customizing a Nerves System, creating artifacts, and publishing the package, you will probably want to keep track of the latest updates to the original system.
-Assuming you followed the `git` section in the [Getting Started](Getting-Setup-to-Build-a-System) section, you will have a remote called `upstream`.
+Assuming you followed the `git` section in the [Getting Started](#getting-setup-to-build-a-system) section, you will have a remote called `upstream`.
 Check this by doing:

 ```plain